-King County Editorial Style Manual
+King County Editorial Style Guide

-This online manual benefits our readers as they use the county documents we produce for them.
+This online guide benefits our readers as they use the county documents we produce for them.
 Its suggestions on word usage, concise writing and plain language also aid people who read at all levels of time, interest, education and literacy, including readers with limited English proficiency who use English as a second language.

 Documents produced by consultants for King County also should follow these standards.

-This manual notes some exceptions or variations to some editorial style rules that might arise in county correspondence and a few other uses.
+This guide notes some exceptions or variations to some editorial style rules that might arise in county correspondence and a few other uses.
 Style exceptions might be appropriate for limited space in charts, tables, maps, and signs and for some established standards and practices in advertising copy, technical publications, environmental reports, and legal documents.

 If used, style exceptions should be applied consistently in all related documents, and style within a document must be consistent.
 Of course, clarity to readers and correct grammar are always high priority in all King County documents.